 This course is designed for students who have completed Honors Math 7 and/or those students who meet the established criteria and requirements for high school math credit in the middle school.
 Math 1 continues the study of linear functions and relationships.
 Students will be expected to describe and translate among graphic, algebraic, numeric, tabular, and verbal representations of linear relations and use a variety of those representations to solve problems.
 Students will operate with polynomials and use algebraic representations of geometric relationships to solve problems.
 Quadratic and exponential functions will be introduced and studied.
 Students will use a variety of methods to solve problems using a system of linear relations.
 Data will be investigated using correlation and linear regression.
 Students will analyze errors, solve problems proficiently, and use complex reasoning throughout the course.
 High school math credit will be earned upon successful completion of the course.
 The grade earned will appear on the high school transcript but will not count in the high school GPA.
-Pursuant to state law, every student who scores a 5 on the Grade 7 Math EOG will be enrolled in NC MATH 1 in 8th grade, and students who do not score a 5 on the Grade 7 Math EOG can still be enrolled in NC MATH 1 based on school and district criteria.
+Pursuant to state law, every student who scores a 5 on the Grade 7 Math EOG will be enrolled in NC MATH 1 in 8th grade, and students who do not score a 5 on the Grade 7 Math EOG can still be enrolled in NC MATH 1 if they demonstrate readiness by meeting the criteria of the CMS Middle School Math 1 rubric.